zephir-lang/zephir-docs/en/control.rst

 If Statement
 ^^^^^^^^^^^^
 'if' statements evaluates an expression executing this trace if the evaluation is true.
-Braces are compulsory, an 'if' can have an optional 'else' clause, and multiple 'if'/'else' constructs can be chained together:
+Braces are compulsory, an 'if' can have an optional 'else' clause, multiple 'if'/'else' constructs can be chained together:

 .. code-block:: javascript